 Mammography is currently the only exam approved by the U.S. Food and Drug Administration (FDA) to screen for breast cancer in women who do not show any signs or symptoms of the disease.
 Mammography can detect approximately 80% of breast cancers.
 If a screening mammogram indicates a possible abnormality, women will be asked to return for additional testing, typically additional mammographic views and/or ultrasound.
 The need for additional imaging is closely related to image quality, operator experience, high-quality appropriately maintained equipment and the experience of the radiologist interpreting the exam.
 The chance of being “recalled” for additional imaging ranges from 5%-20% nationwide.
 There is little difference in cancer detection or outcomes between the lowest and highest ranges and the difference typically reflects the experience of the practice.
 Images interpreted in general radiology facilities by general radiologists typically run in the 10-20% range whereas images interpreted by specialists typically run in the 5-10% range.
 At Carolina Breast Imaging Specialists we continuously monitor our results and have consistently been able to achieve high cancer detection rates while recalling only 5-6% of our screening patients.
 This may not seem like much but those “unnecessary” recalls are very distressing and costly to patients while doing very little to accomplish the goal of finding early breast cancer.
-If further imaging confirms or reveals an abnormality, the woman may be referred for biopsy to determine whether she has breast cancer.
+If further imaging confirms or reveals an abnormality, the woman may be referred for a biopsy to determine whether she has breast cancer.
 There are significant differences between specialized practices like Carolina Breast Imaging Specialists and general radiology practices at this level as well.
-Specialists are able to reduce the number of biopsy recommendations so less women without cancer have to go through the biopsy process.
+Specialists are able to reduce the number of biopsy recommendations so fewer women without cancer have to go through the biopsy process.

 While screening mammography can detect most breast cancers, on average it can miss up to 20% of cancers.
 There are some patient populations, such as young women with dense breast tissue, where mammography can miss almost half of the cancers.
-This is particularly important to keep in mind when a woman or her doctors detects and abnormality on a breast exam.
+This is particularly important to keep in mind when a woman or her doctors detect an abnormality on a breast exam.
 In these cases, even if the mammogram does not reveal any abnormality, additional imaging, usually with ultrasound, is important to determine if a significant abnormality may be “hiding” on the mammogram.